-The record contains no evidence that the costs to serve Silver Creek will be different from Indiana American's costs to serve other Area One customers.
-The evidence also demonstrates that the Silver Creek members voted in favor of the acquisition with awareness of the proposed application of Indiana American's Area One rates following closing.
-While OUCC witness Stull cites (Pub.
-Ex.
-1 at 9) three exceptions where the acquired utility's rates were applied instead of Indiana American's existing rates, they involved two cases where the acquired utility's rates were higher than Indiana American's at the time of acquisition (Cause Nos.
-45550 and 45461) and one sewer acquisition where the parties' negotiation contemplated different treatment, including a negotiated commitment that the acquired utility would increase its rates prior to acquisition and an indication that the acquired utility accepted a purchase price less than appraised value to lower the sewer rates to be charged by Indiana American.
-Joint Petition of Indiana-American Water Co., Inc. and Town of Riley, Indiana, Cause No. 45290 (IURC 3/31/2020) at 4-5.
+The evidence also demonstrates that the Silver Creek members voted in favor of the acquisition with awareness of the proposed application of Indiana American's Area One rates following closing, including a monthly rate increase of over 100%, from \$26.95 to \$55.46.
+In addition, the cases cited by the OUCC are sufficiently distinguishable from the case at hand.
+Two of the three cited cases involved acquisitions in which the acquired utility's rates were higher than Indiana American's at the time of acquisition (Cause Nos.
+45550 and 45461) and the third was a sewer acquisition where the parties' negotiation contemplated different treatment, including a negotiated commitment that the acquired utility would increase its rates prior to acquisition and an indication that the acquired utility accepted a purchase price less than appraised value to lower the sewer rates to be charged by Indiana American.
+Joint Petition of Indiana-American Water Co., Inc. and Town of Riley, Indiana, Cause No. 45290 at 4-5 (IURC March 31, 2020).
 In other words, the application of different rates was a particular point of negotiation and required by one of the parties to the purchase agreement in each of the instances referenced by the OUCC.
 There has been no evidence offered that such circumstances are present here and the terms of the negotiated agreement specifically contemplate the application of Indiana American's Area One rates.

 Accordingly, we find it reasonable to apply the Area One rates to the Silver Creek customers upon closing of the acquisition.
 Therefore, we approve and find Indiana American's rules and regulations and rates and charges generally applicable to its Area One customers should apply to the Silver Creek customer upon closing.